microsoft/edit/README.md

 * `EDIT_CFG_ICU_RENAMING_AUTO_DETECT`:
   If set to `true`, the executable will try to detect the `EDIT_CFG_ICU_RENAMING_VERSION` value at runtime.
   The way it does this is not officially supported by ICU and as such is not recommended to be relied upon.
+  Enabled by default on UNIX (excluding macOS) if no other options are set.

 To test your settings, run `cargo test` again but with the `--ignored` flag.
 For instance:
 ```sh